Aditya-alchemist/Onchain-Interest-Rate-Swap/README.md

 ## Known limitations

 This is a Sepolia demonstration protocol built with mock tokens and a mock oracle.
 It has not been audited and should not hold real value.
-Beyond that general caveat, there are three specific things a reader deserves to know, because each one is a place where the code does something different from what it appears to do.
+Beyond that general caveat, there are four specific things a reader deserves to know, because each one is a place where the code does something different from what it appears to do.

 ### 1. Governance parameters are not enforced on-chain